ANL-CESAR/RSBench/README.txt

 OPTIMIZE  = yes
 DEBUG     = no
 PROFILE   = no
+STATUS    = yes

 -> Optimization enables the -O3 optimization flag.

 -> Debugging enables the -g flag.

 -> Profiling enables the -pg flag.

+-> STATUS enables calculation completion % printout status text.
+   You may want to disable this if doing batch or scripted runs.
+   Does not affect performance.

 ==============================================================================